Why Milk Leaks From My Breast During Foreplay?

 1) If you want to lactate, start by taking birth control pills or other hormonal contraceptives that suppress ovulation (which means no eggs are released).
 This will prevent pregnancy while also helping your body prepare for lactation.

 2) Take progesterone supplements, which simulate pregnancy and help produce lactation-triggering hormones.

 3) Use a breast pump regularly to stimulate the production of those hormones and train your breasts to fill with Milk when stimulated by an infant sucking at them (which happens after birth).

 Why does Milk leak from my breast during foreplay? – Reasons

 Maybe you are pregnant.
-When I was pregnant and had intimate moments with my husband, some breast milk came out during foreplay.
-When the breasts are stimulated by touching (or sucking, as is the case when your baby arrives), it will release milk.
+While pregnant and having intimate moments with a partner, some breast milk is expected to come out during foreplay.
+When the breasts are stimulated by touching (or sucking, as is when your baby arrives), it will release Milk.
 I think it is normal and you need not worry about it.